dwyl/process-handbook/README.md

 + **Decide who will be driving the demo**
 The demo will usually be introduced by the scrum master or the product owner (_the person with the most demo experience on the team_).
 The demo will then be handed over to the developers who have been working on it as they begin to go through the user flow.
 At any given time, the person with the most experience on a certain aspect of the application should be talking about it.

   We recommend that the person who is talking is a different person to the one driving (performing the actions in the application).
 When using the application it can be easy to stop interacting with the people you are demo-ing to and speed up the pace of the demo as you click through an application you personally know well.
 This will need to be prepared and practiced in advance.
++ **Do a run-through of the demo**
+Once you've decided who is driving/ speaking you should do a run-through.
+This is where you'll pick up all of your problems around flow and most importantly, unexpected bugs that you don't want showing up in the actual demo.
 + **Recap on lessons learnt from previous demos**
 It's always good to reflect on what worked well in the past and also what didn't.
 This can help you avoid mistakes you may have made before and also leverage the things that went particularly smoothly.
 Make sure you have someone taking notes for you during the demo so that you can focus on delivering it at the time, and then you can review your performance afterwards.
 + **Remind yourself of the project status**